Honey Sriracha Glazed Salmon Delightful and Simple Dish

 Recommended Cooking Equipment

 A large non-stick skillet works best for this dish.
 It helps to achieve a nice sear on the salmon.
 A whisk is needed to mix the glaze well.
 Use a meat thermometer to check doneness.
 It should read 145°F for perfect salmon.
 A spatula helps to flip the salmon gently without breaking it.
 Lastly, have a serving platter ready to present your dish beautifully.
-For a complete guide, check the Full Recipe.

 Variations